fenago/git/Lab_11.md

 # Lab: Patching and Offline Sharing (Part 1)
 In this lab, we will cover the following recipes:

-Creating patches
+- Creating patches
-Creating patches from branches
+- Creating patches from branches
-Applying patches
+- Applying patches
-Sending patches
+- Sending patches
-Creating Git bundles
-Using a Git bundle
-Creating archives from a tree

 #### Introduction
 With the distributed nature of Git and the many existing hosting options available for it, it's very easy to share history between machines when they are connected through a network.
 In cases where the machines that need to share history are not connected or can't use the supported transport mechanisms, Git provides other methods to share history.